hphelion/documentation/upload-publish-partner-images135.md

 As long as an image exists in HP Cloud, it will appear in all image listings using an HP Cloud Image API.
 You can exclude an image from the HP Cloud management console by setting the `com.hp__1__image_lifecycle` property to `deprecated`.
 This will effectively deprecate the image for use by users of the management console.
 Use the following instructions to deprecate an image.

-**Note:** We recommend you append `(deprecated)` to the image name so that other users can easily spot deprecated images when listing all images using the Glance or Nova client tools.
+**Note:** We require that you append `(deprecated)` to the image name so that other users can easily spot deprecated images when listing all images using the Glance or Nova client tools.

 #### Glance client ####
 To deprecate an image in HP Cloud management console: